Kaiteki-Fedi/notified_preferences_riverpod/README.md

 ## Usage

 Use it like any other provider.
-Make sure you provide setup an instance of SharedPreferences on startup of your app.
+Make sure you provide an instance of SharedPreferences on startup of your app.

 ```dart
 final preferencesProvider =